-There are 15 key policy proposals set out in this White Paper: These are:
+There are 20 key policy proposals set out in this White Paper: These are:

 - a.
 Reform legislation to reposition the fire services into the 21st century; - b.
 Clear definition of roles and responsibilities of all spheres of government; - c.
 Establishment of Fire Services Directorate at both provincial and national government spheres; - d.
-Locating fire services within the broader development agenda of the country; - e.
-Development of a National Fire Services Framework; - f.
-Professionalisation of the fire services: - g.
-Alignment of applicable regulatory/legislative frameworks to provide a comprehensive and unified legislation for fire services; - h.
-Establishment of a national fire research & data centre: - i.
-Development of a uniform risk assessment model; - j.
-Development of various categories of designated services; - k.
-Development of a national education and training strategy; - I. Introduction of a risk-based approach in the provision of fire services; - m.
-Entrenching fire safety and prevention as core deliverables of the fire services; - n.
-Introduction of a funding strategy for fire services; - Make provision to adopt applicable South African National Standards (SANS) to provide benchmarks for the delivery of fire services; - p.
+Introduction of a national fire services advisory structure; - e.
+Locating fire services within the broader development agenda of the country; - f.
+Development of a National Fire Services Framework; - g.
+Professionalisation of the fire services; - h.
+Alignment of applicable regulatory/legislative frameworks to provide a comprehensive and unified legislation for fire services; - i.
+Establishment of a national fire research & data centre; - j.
+Development of a uniform risk assessment model; - k.
+Development of various categories of designated services; - I. Development of a national education and training strategy; - m.
+Introduction of a risk-based approach in the provision of fire services; - n.
+Entrenching fire safety and prevention as core deliverables of the fire services; - o.
+Introduction of a funding strategy for fire services; - p.
+Make provision to adopt applicable South African National Standards (SANS) to provide benchmarks for the delivery of fire services; - q.
+Make it mandatory for all municipalities to develop and adopt fire services bylaws; - r.
+Introduction of a National Fire Code which will deal with fire safety elements which are not addressed adequately in the National Building Regulations; - s.
+Introduction of a national uniform Incident Management System (IMS) to improve response to fire incidents; and - t.
 The introduction and implementation of a new Fire Services Act.